 Want to know how to make an Urban Vegetable Garden?
-This article will help you in creating a functional and productive city vegetable garden.
+This article will help you create a functional and productive one with ease!

 Urban Vegetable Garden Design

-First of all, decide how much space you have– do you have a small patio, a balcony or a flat roof?
+Do you have a small patio, a balcony, or a flat roof?
 If you have a veranda or a porch, you can use that space too.
 You can even grow a few plants on a windowsill.

 Choose the solution of square foot gardening for a city vegetable garden.
-Square foot gardening is proposed by Mel Bartholomew, it allows to utilize the small space well and increases the productivity.
+Mel Bartholomew proposes square foot gardening.
+It allows to utilize the small space well and increases productivity.

-In contrast to the traditional garden, which requires a large field to grow vegetable patches and a lot of care, small square foot garden is suitable for limited spaces.
+- In contrast to the traditional garden, which requires a large field to grow vegetable patches and a lot of care, a small square foot garden is suitable for limited spaces.

 Urban Vegetable Garden on a Balcony

-Balconies are even more limited space, but if you receive enough sun there you can easily manage to grow a lot of vegetables and herbs.
-You can imply the same square foot gardening method or grow plants in containers.
+Balconies may have limited space, but if you have one that receives enough sun, then you can easily manage to grow a lot of vegetables and herbs.
+Use the same square foot gardening method or grow plants in containers.

 Rooftop Vegetable Garden

-A lot of space in compare to small balconies and if you optimize it well, you’ll be able to cultivate enough vegetables for home use, fresh and organic.
+A rooftop offers a lot more space as compared to small balconies, and if you optimize it well, you’ll be able to cultivate enough vegetables for home use.

 Patio Vegetable Garden

-- Don’t cram up the containers or your squares with a lot of plants.
+- Don’t cram up the containers with a lot of plants.
 Be aware that some vegetables need to be grown alone as they need more space for root development like peppers and chilies.
-Same in the case with tomatoes, eggplant, and cucumbers.
-Zucchini also needs to grow alone in a large container.
+The same is the case with tomatoes, eggplant, and cucumbers.
+Zucchini also prefers to grow alone in a large container.

 - It is best to choose a variety of vegetables that do not send runners and spread as they will fill up the space of containers.